GrapheneOS/hardened_malloc/README.md

 number to the corresponding size class.
 The bin index begins at 0, mapping to the 0 byte size class, followed by 1 for the 16 bytes, 2 for 32 bytes, etc. and large allocations are treated as one group.

+When stats aren't enabled, the `malloc_info` output will be an empty `malloc` element.

 ## System calls